Lithill/Brain-Worms/README.md

    2. Actual behaviour: Worms can sometimes be seen before animation on bigger screen sizes
    3. Solution:

-   1. Expected behaviour:
+   1. Expected behaviour: When there are no high scores on the leaderboard, the overlay reads "You don't have any high scores yet!"
-   2. Actual behaviour:
+   2. Actual behaviour: The overlay does not include this sentance.
-   3. Solution:
+   3. Solution: Put if statement in leaderboardHTML function, so the phrase isn't overwritten with nothing if there is nothing in local storage.

 ### Lighthouse